ibm-cloud-docs/Registry/getting-started.md

 2. Add a namespace to create your own image repository.
 Replace `<my_namespace>` with your preferred namespace.

+   You must use a unique name.
+   {: tip}

    ```
    ibmcloud cr namespace-add <my_namespace>
    ```